De Novo & Novel Device Strategy — Verus FDA

 Typical range: $10,000–$35,000+

-Build the “spine” of the De Novo: special controls, risk management, performance claims, and traceability.
+Build the “spine” of the De Novo: controls, risk management, performance claims, traceability.

 • Proposed special controls framework (testable + measurable)

-• Risk management alignment to controls and verification evidence
+• Risk management aligned to controls and verification evidence

 • Requirements → hazards → mitigations → V&V traceability

-• Labeling strategy aligned to the controls and evidence
+• Labeling strategy aligned to controls and evidence

 Typical range: $25,000–$85,000+

-Submission drafting and packaging with document control and deficiency response readiness.
+Drafting + packaging with document control and deficiency-response readiness.

 • Core narrative drafting and exhibit planning